zaidf/cloudflare-docs/products/workers/src/content/tutorials/handle-form-submissions-with-airtable/index.md

 }
 ```

-The `submitHandler` has two functions—first, it will parse the form data coming from our HTML5 form.
-Once the data is parsed, we'll use the Airtable API to persist a new _row_ (a new form submission) to our table:
+The `submitHandler` has two functions.
+First, it will parse the form data coming from our HTML5 form.
+Once the data is parsed, use the Airtable API to persist a new _row_ (a new form submission) to your table:

 ```js
 ---